AzianZing/Notes/CANO/Pi Setup.md

 rpi-imager
-sudo apt install rpi-imager\n
+sudo apt install rpi-imager
-Debian Bookworm (the first one that appears on the list)\n When done imaging, insert SD into the pi\n
+Debian Bookworm (the first one that appears on the list) When done imaging, insert SD into the pi
-Use USB-C to hook up the pi to the battery power\n Connect pi to GLiNet router via ethernet\n
+Use USB-C to hook up the pi to the battery power Connect pi to GLiNet router via ethernet
-Go to web browser and type 192.168.8.1\n
+Go to web browser and type 192.168.8.1
-Identify the IP of the pi using the clients tab\n After identifying the IP of the pi, ssh into the pi (ssh pi@IPADDRESS)\n password = raspberry (or what you set in the imager)\n Update and upgrade software from Raspbian\n sudo apt update ; sudo apt upgrade -y\n
+Identify the IP of the pi using the clients tab
+After identifying the IP of the pi, ssh into the pi (ssh pi@IPADDRESS) password = raspberry (or what you set in the imager) Update and upgrade software from Raspbian sudo apt update ; sudo apt upgrade -y

-Configure the Operating System\n sudo raspi-config\n
+Configure the Operating System sudo raspi-config
-1-S3 Change Password\n
+1-S3 Change Password
-1-S4 Change Hostname\n
+1-S4 Change Hostname
-3-I1 Enable SSH\n
+3-I1 Enable SSH
-5-L1 Set Locale (set US for both)\n
+5-L1 Set Locale (set US for both)
 5-L2 Change Timezone
 5-L4 Set WiFi Country (Japan)
 6-A1 Expand Filesystem